-While the risk of Malaria is low in other urban areas and areas surrounding Vientiane, you should discuss this with your travel doctor.
+The risk of malaria is low in urban areas and areas surrounding Vientiane.
+Discuss malaria with your doctor.
 Medications to reduce the risk of disease may be recommended, but deciding whether or not you will use malaria medication is your own responsibility.
 Taking mosquito repellent precautions with Picaridin (minimum 20%) or DEET products is recommended.
-There is a risk of Dengue Fever in Laos, which is transmitted by mosquitoes.
-There is no vaccine for Dengue Fever & prevention is based upon insect avoidance via repellents, nets, and insecticides.
-Our area is classed as the lowest risk area for contracting Malaria and Dengue Fever.
+There is a risk of dengue fever in Laos, which is transmitted by mosquitoes.
+There is no vaccine for dengue fever and prevention is based upon insect avoidance via repellents, nets, and insecticides.
+Our area is classed as the lowest risk area for contracting malaria and dengue fever.